 Here are the steps for Montessori approaches to making mashed potatoes with your child.
-Consider preparing mashed potatoes as a side dish once or twice before Thanksgiving in order to practice some of the steps and get familiar with the food.
+You might want to make mashed potatoes as a side dish once or twice before Thanksgiving in order to practice some of the steps and get familiar with the food.

 Toddler-friendly Mashed Potatoes

 You can modify this activity to meet your child at their own level.
-For a younger toddler, prepare the environment with the potatoes already peeled and boiled.
+For a younger toddler, prepare the environment with the potatoes already peeled and boiled, for example.